 The capital city of Colombia, which turned 484 on Saturday, for the first time in its history fills the Plaza de Bolívar with the people participating in the investiture of the new president, Gustavo Petro.
 This Sunday, in the hours prior to the inauguration, Petro received President Alberto Fernández at the Private House of the San Carlos Palace, where the liberator Simón Bolívar lived.
 Fernández gave him the permanent support of Argentina for the great challenge that the new president has to achieve total peace, with all the actors in the armed conflict.

-Fernández valued Petro’s decision to resume dialogue with the National Liberation Army (ELN) and conveyed Argentina’s willingness to accompany the process towards an end to violence, after six decades of war.
-“We have carefully followed the proposals and guidelines to achieve total peace, both during the electoral campaign and after the victory.
+Fernández valued Petro’s decision to resume dialogue with the National Liberation Army (ELN) and conveyed Argentina’s willingness to accompany the process towards an end to violence, following six decades of war.
+“We have carefully followed the proposals and guidelines to achieve total peace, both during the electoral campaign and following the victory.
 We are determined to continue and strengthen Argentina’s commitment and support for peace in Colombia”, said the President.

 Along these lines, he underlined a specific aspect of the process.
 “We are going to maintain our presence in the United Nations Verification Mission in the Republic of Colombia (UNMVC), which we have been part of since its inception.”